 Milkshake: Featuring white or cream petals and a double cone, an echinacea milkshake flower provides extra seeds for even more birds.

 PowWow White: I have this variety planted in my flower garden.
 It is a smaller coneflower, and only grows 20-24 inches tall, and features white blooms.

 3 Fun Facts About Purple Coneflower

 Have you heard of the herbal supplement called Echinacea?
 If not, look for it next time you are at the pharmacy or grocery store.

 That supplement comes directly from the Purple Coneflower!

 Echinacea is most famous for its ability to strengthen the immune system.
-Many people take it as preventative medicine to help ward off colds & flu.
+Many people take it as preventative medicine to help ward off colds and flu.